mbasa/dostSensor/README.md

         the_geom geometry('POINT',4326),
         PRIMARY KEY ( name,time )
     );

+4. Create view tables to access only the latest data

+    create view asg_latest as
+        select a.* from asg as a inner join
+            (select  name,max(time) as time from asg group by name) as b on a.name = b.name and a.time = b.time order by a.time desc;

+    create view arg_latest as
+        select a.* from arg as a inner join
+            (select  name,max(time) as time from arg group by name) as b on a.name = b.name and a.time = b.time order by a.time desc;

+    create view aws_latest as
+        select a.* from aws as a inner join
+            (select  name,max(time) as time from aws group by name) as b on a.name = b.name and a.time = b.time order by a.time desc;

+    create view td_latest as
+        select a.* from td as a inner join
+            (select  name,max(time) as time from td group by name) as b on a.name = b.name and a.time = b.time order by a.time desc;

-4. Run the jar file that will populate the sensor table
+5. Run the jar file that will populate the sensor table

     java -jar dostFlood.jar http://noah.dost.gov.ph/asg/metromanilastonino_wl/

-5. Create a Cron entry that will execute the program above and populate the sensor table at specific times.
+6. Create a Cron entry that will execute the program above and populate the sensor table at specific times.